ropensci/rnaturalearth/cran-comments.md

   - os: ubuntu-latest with r: 'release'
   - os: ubuntu-latest with r: 'oldrel-1'

-An additional reverse dependency check error was pointed out by the CRAN team about the `slandr`.
+## CRAN submission

+The package was submitted to CRAN on 2025-07-13.
+The submission was canceled due to the need to fix a reverse dependency issue with the `slandr` package, which was identified during the CRAN checks.
 I have contacted the maintainer of the package and proposed a fix (https://github.com/bodkan/slendr/pull/180).
+The maintainer has merged the fix and will submit a new version to CRAN soon.